EthanDarling8/IOTGarden/README.md

 # IOTGarden
-This Android project is meant to provide a visualization of household or outdoor soil moisture and temperature levels.<br>
+This Android, Python, and Raspberry-Pi project is meant to provide a visualization of household or outdoor soil moisture and temperature levels.<br>
 This is a work in progress.<br>

 ![Current Progress](progress.png)<br>